railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

    *Groups that have access to the :menuselection:`Stock Management` menu*

-Save the user, then go into the menu :menuselection:`Administration --> Security --> Define Access to Menu-Items` to get a list of menus.
+Save the user, then go into the menu :menuselection:`Administration --> Security --> Grant Access to Menus` to get a list of menus.
 Filter this list using the search field :guilabel:`Menu`  to get the :menuselection:`Stock Management` menu item.
 In the form describing the menu, add \ ``Stock1``\
 into the :guilabel:`Groups` field.
 While you're at it, also add the \ ``admin``\   group there.
 From now on, only members of the \ ``Stock1``\   group and the \ ``admin``\   group will be able to see